mrishu/mrishu.github.io/_posts/2025-04-13-installing-pylucene10.md

    $env.PATH = [($env.JAVA_HOME | path join "bin")] ++ $env.PATH
    ```

-   > If Temurin JDK 21 wasn't downloaded from the AUR, then it can also be downloaded from it’s main site, and `JAVA_HOME` can then be set to it’s path.
+   > If Temurin JDK 21 wasn't downloaded from the AUR, and extracted manually, then `JAVA_HOME` should set to it’s path appropriately.

    > `JAVA_HOME/bin` must be added to the beginning of `PATH` to overwrite the access to default `java` binaries.
    > Check which `java` is being used by executing `which java` or `java -version`.